Liu-Jinshuai/printease/docs/interfaces/interface_TsplLib.TsplLibInterface.md

 ▸ (): `void`

-Instruction wrapping, called by default, if not necessary, do not need to call
+@description: Instruction wrapping, called by default, if not necessary, do not need to call

 ##### Returns